triton-inference-server/server/qa/common/README.md

 The QA model corpus, how it is built, and how it is described once built.

+Everything lives directly in `qa/common`, beside the helpers the generators import.
+They were briefly split into a `model_generation/` subdirectory, but `test_util.py` is imported by 14 of them *and* by the `L0_*` suites, so it could not follow — and a split that leaves the most-used import behind buys nothing.
+Keeping them together means the staged source directory is just a copy of this one, with nothing named individually.

 | file | role |
 |---|---|
 | `gen_qa_model_repository` | the original shell driver — still the one CI calls |